intel/QAT_Engine/README.md

 Param 4:        pointer to an int
 Description:
-    This message is used to retrieve the total number of crypto instances available as specified in the Intel&reg; QAT Driver config file.
+    This message is used to retrieve the total number of crypto instances available as specified in the Intel(R) QAT Driver config file.
 The number of instances is assigned to the dereferenced int that is passed in as Param
     4. This message is used in conjunction with the GET_POLLING_FD message as in event driven polling mode with external polling there is an fd to listen to